 Vida in Lane County, Oregon — The American West (Northwest)

-The Goodpasture Bridge was built during Oregonís covered bridge heyday in the 1930s.
+The Goodpasture Bridge was built during Oregon’s covered bridge heyday in the 1930s.
 Like most Oregon covered bridges, Goodpasture is a truss bridge made of local timber.
 Its long, clear span over the river helps lower the risk of floodwaters damaging its supports.

 Construction of the Goodpasture Bridge began in 1937, when a Lane County bridge crew surveyed the site and built the abutments.
-It continued the next spring, after the McKenzieís high waters subsided.
+It continued the next spring, after the McKenzie’s high waters subsided.
 Walt and Miller Sorensen supervised a crew of about 12 construction workers.
 The bridge was ready for traffic in fall of 1938.

 For over 40 years, use from log trucks, farm vehicles, and residents of the growing neighborhood on the south side of the river took their toll on the bridge.
 By the 1980s it was badly in need of repair or replacement.
-But the picturesque bridge had earned many local supporters, who successfully lobbied to repair it rather than build a new bridge.
-Today, the Goodpasture Bridge is listed in the National Register

-Covered bridges were built in stages, starting with abutments on either end, followed by a scaffold called “falsework” that stretched between them.
+Covered bridges were built in stages, starting with abutments on either end, followed by a scaffold called a “falsework” that stretched between them.
 The falsework provided support as the crews assembled and tensioned the trusses to create the span.